quantenschaum/ctplot/README.md

 To run ctplot as simple CGI script (bad performance!), rename `ctplot.wsgi` to `ctplot.py` (or what ever you prefer), put it into your server tree and register it with a CGI handler. (see http://httpd.apache.org/docs/current/mod/mod_cgi.html)

 ### run as stand alone app
-Run `webserver.py` (needs tornado) to run ctplot as standalone webserver, then open http://localhost:8080.
+Run `ctserver` (needs tornado) to run ctplot as standalone webserver, then open http://localhost:8080.

 You may set `CTPLOT_PORT` to set a port different from 8080.